nf-core/genomeqc/README.md

    --outdir <OUTDIR>
 ```

-You can run the pipeline using a test dataset and parameters:
+You can run the pipeline using a test profile:

 ```bash
 nextflow run nf-core/genomeqc \